PF5 Funding Mechanism Overview

 - Proposals must be submitted in ASSIST/WorkSpace.

-- Since the international subprojects will not be funded to Brown, these costs should not be budgeted as part of the Huron FP.
+- Even though the international subprojects will not be awarded to Brown, these costs should still be included as in the Huron FP.
+Include these costs as a lump sum using the "Create Additional Budget" feature in Huron.